 If you press one of the buttons, you’ll be on the main screen.
 This is kinda like your main widgets panel on a watch, and you can customize the order of some of these here (for example, adding/removing widgets you don’t care about like the compass or map, etc…).
 In my case, I added the Siren to this list.

-Now, getting into some of the basics of the the way inReach works from a tracking standpoint, is there’s technically two different levels of recording an adventure/activity:
+Now, getting into some of the basics of the way inReach works from a tracking standpoint, there are technically two different levels of recording an adventure/activity:

 You can do an activity without satellite tracking, though by default will stay in sync.
 So when you start an activity/workout, it’ll start the satellite tracking too.
 Here you can see the default page when you’re about to start an activity/tracking: